IPO Nashville 2015

 Artists From Nashville

 The Alarms – An alarm is a call to change — something’s happening…and something is definitely happening with this four-piece rock outfit fronted by the songwriting chops and lead vocals of Robert Gay.
 The Alarms play loud, wet, jangly, fuzzy, earnest, intimate songs that fans of British Invasion and powerpop hooks are sure to love!
-They are the sounds going off inside your head, telling you to wake up.
+They are the sounds going off inside your head, telling you to wake up and get a copy of their debut LP, Real Tough Love, now!

 Walter Egan and The Walternative Band – Remember the ‘70s radio hit “Magnet and Steel”?…if you don’t your parents probably do!
 Egan has lent his songwriting chops and distinctive vocal to many projects since, and shows no signs of slowing down, as evidenced by his latest album, Walternative, a blend of jangly Americana, harmony folk pop ballads, and alt rock grit that will appeal to a wide array of audiences.
 IPO is honored to host a performance by this veritable pop icon and his current band!